 Generally speaking, the longer a user spends on your site, the more likely they are to make a conversion of some sort.
 If a person visits your site and then immediately leaves (bounces), it is unlikely that they found what they were looking for, or that they will return to make a purchase or convert in some other way.

-For example, if a business or consumer is looking for a specific medical device that you sell, and they arrive on your website through a digital ad, email marketing campaign or keyword search, they will be expecting to find that medical device relatively easily.
-If your medical device website is optimized for the most relevant industry keywords, then users are less likely to leave quickly or bounce.
+For example, if a business or consumer is looking for a specific medical device that you sell, and they arrive on your website through a digital ad, email marketing campaign, or keyword search, they will be expecting to find that medical device relatively easily.
+If your medical device website is optimized for the most relevant industry keywords, users are less likely to leave quickly or bounce.

 As long as your website is relevant, user-friendly, and easy to navigate, a user will likely stay for longer, and may view several pages on your site.
 They may not make a purchase right away, but the longer you are able to keep them on your site, the more likely they are to eventually make a purchase.
 In addition, lower bounce rates and longer sessions times increase your search engine ranking statistics with Google, which increases the likelihood of your website being found.

-4. Measuring Conversion Rates
+4. Measure Conversion Rates

-Getting people to your site is only half the battle.
-In order to increase conversion rates, you need to have clear call-to-actions on your site in the places where people are likely to look for them.
-Using the medical device industry as an example again; if you have a page focused on the benefits of a particular medical device, you may want to encourage visitors to “Learn More”, “Request a Quote”, “Contact Us”, or “Download” content, such as an e-Book or whitepaper.
+Getting people to your site is half the battle.
+In order to increase conversion rates, you need to have clear call-to-actions (CTA) on your site in the places where people are likely to look for them.
+Using the medical device industry as an example again; if you have a page focused on the benefits of a particular medical device, you may want to encourage visitors to “Learn More”, “Request a Quote”, “Contact Us”, or “Download” content such as an e-Book or whitepaper.

-5. Measuring Profits and ROI
+5. Measure Profits and ROI